Skip to main content

 • “The story feels stretched thin, full of childish humor, and doesn’t capture what makes Horizon special.”

-• “The story has been flattened into a toddler's picture book, the humor is insulting and cringe-worthy slapstick, and the levels are reusing assets and layouts for like 5 expeditions each time until you can progress to the next biome.”
+• “The story has been flattened into a toddler's picture book, the humor is insulting and cringe slapstick, the levels reuse assets and layouts repeatedly, and the level design is bad.
+The game feels like a mediocre mobile game at heart despite microtransactions being removed.”

-• “Most LEGO games just add some campy humor and keep the general feel of the original story, whereas this game completely changed pivotal plot points from the series, or the personality of certain characters.”
+• “Most LEGO games add some campy humor and keep the general feel of the original story, whereas this game completely changed pivotal plot points from the series and altered character personalities to the point it feels like a parody not true to Horizon's story.”

 • gameplay